DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 Complete the next steps:

-1. Unpack the file codebase/dhtmlxgantt.js and the directory codebase/ext from the package to the directory vendor/assets/javascripts/ of your project
+1. Unpack the file *codebase/dhtmlxgantt.js* and the directory *codebase/ext* from the package to the directory *vendor/assets/javascripts/* of your project
-2. Unpack the file codebase/dhtmlxgantt.css and the directory codebase/skins from the package to the directory vendor/assets/stylesheets/ of your project
+2. Unpack the file *codebase/dhtmlxgantt.css* and the directory *codebase/skins* from the package to the directory *vendor/assets/stylesheets/* of your project

-We need to add the *dhtmlxgantt.js* and *dhtmlxgantt.css* files to the precompile array.
+We need to add the *dhtmlxgantt.js* and *dhtmlxgantt.css* files to the precompiled array.
 For this, open the **config/initializers/assets.rb** file and add the following code:

 ~~~js
 Rails.application.config.assets.precompile += %w( dhtmlxgantt.css )